Cosmian/kms/documentation/docs/cli/ec/keys.md

 -r, --replace
         Replace an existing key under the same id

+-t, --tag <TAG>
+        The tag to associate with the key.
+        To specify multiple tags, use the option multiple times

 -h, --help
         Print help (see a summary with '-h')
 ```